 The legal definition of "unlawful use of a hotel key" in Las Vegas, Nevada, makes it a crime for someone to have unauthorized possession of a hotel key under circumstances which demonstrate the person's intent to commit a crime.

-Examples of unlawful use of a hotel key in Nevada may include:
+Examples of the unlawful use of a hotel key in Nevada may include:

 - a hotel employee secretly taking a key to a vacant room from the front desk in order to do drugs in the room or engage in prostitution there, or